 Much more of the town's spending power will actually be spent in Malmesbury itself.
-The new food store will encourage many more people to spend time and money in the town's shops and on its services.

-This will be achieved by the food store being linked to the TownCentre.
+We anticipate the new more recent food stores will encourage many more people to visit the town as a destination and attraction and to spend time and money in the town's shops and on its services.
+This has been will be achieved by the food store close to Avon Mills being linked to the TownCentre.